oracle-samples/oci-data-science-ai-samples/LLM/embedding/deploy-embedding-model-tei.md

 ## Create Model by reference using ADS

-Create a notebook with the default python kernel where the python library in the setup section.
+Create a notebook using the default Python kernel with the Python library specified in the setup section.

 We first set up the variables needed for creating and deploying the model.
 ```